How to start a business in Dubai: A step-by-step guide

 • Mainland: Ideal for businesses looking to trade within the UAE market and internationally without restrictions.

-• Free Zone: Offers benefits like 100% foreign ownership and tax exemptions but limits business operations to within the free zone or internationally.
+• Free Zone: Offers benefits like 100% foreign business ownership and tax exemptions within the 30+ free zones in Dubai.
+However, it limits business operations to stay within the free zones or operate internationally.

-• Offshore: Suitable for international trade; however, operations within the UAE are restricted.
+• Offshore: Offers the opportunity to benefit from Dubai’s dynamic financial hub with remote licensing.
+Suitable for international trade – but operations within the UAE are restricted.

 Choosing the right jurisdiction depends on your business model and operational goals.